 - They are functionally representative of other tools for the same languages.

 If you are an open-source tool developer interested in adding a tool to the SWAMP, please send a request to email@example.com with a brief description of your tool and your contact information.

-Commercial tool vendors are committed to improving software assurance as a whole, and as a result, have offered the use of many of their tools in the SWAMP.
+Commercial tool vendors are committed to improving software assurance as a whole, and as a result, have offered the use of their tools in the SWAMP.
 This in turn will help advance the state of cybersecurity and improve the resilience of the open-source software relied upon throughout the software community.
-The following commercial tools will be rolled out, with Parasoft Jtest, Parasoft C/C++test, and GrammaTech CodeSonar available today.
+The following tool vendors have partnered with the SWAMP.

 If you are a commercial tool developer interested in adding a tool to the SWAMP, please send a request to firstname.lastname@example.org with a brief description of your tool and your contact information.